 Staff, management and the public are resistance to change.
 One way to overcome this is to have more women in decision-making roles.
 However, it is not difficult for resisters to slow down necessary changes.
 This is also the case in updating transit planning and design guides to reflect the needs of women.

-The Masters thesis title is, Mind the Gender Gap: A Case Study Analysis of Transit Policies and Design Guidelines for Gender-inclusive Transit Planning.
-A useful look at the different ways transit agencies have attempted to be women-inclusive.
+The title of the paper is, Mind the Gender Gap: A Case Study Analysis of Transit Policies and Design Guidelines for Gender-Inclusive Transit Planning.

 From the abstract

-This research employs a qualitative case study approach.
-It includes interviews with staff from nine transit agencies about practices, and an analysis of five transit design and operations manuals.
+This research includes interviews with staff from nine transit agencies about practices, and an analysis of five transit design and operations manuals.
 Key findings reveal progress in gender-sensitive data collection and design initiatives.
 That’s despite significant barriers, including resource limitations, resistance to change, and infrastructural constraints.

-While some agencies have made notable advancements, the explicit incorporation of gender sensitive principles in transit design manuals is lacking.
-Continued commitment and innovation are essential to overcoming existing barriers and enhancing gender-inclusivity in transit systems.
+While some agencies have made advancements, transit design manuals do not include explicit gender sensitive principles.
 Recommendations offer valuable insights for agencies aiming to create equitable and inclusive transportation environments.